 Locking mechanisms keep the pole's sections fixed into place once you've decided how long of a pole you need for a given ascent or descent.
 In general, skiers use shorter poles for skiing down, medium-length poles for skinning uphill, and long, Nordic-style pole lengths for crossing flat terrain on long approaches or slogs.
 We prefer the durable, sturdy metal lever locks found on the BD Razor Carbon Pro, G3 Via Carbon, and BD Whippet.
 We also like the Black Diamond Traverse's lever locks, which can be adjusted for tightness in the field with a small screwdriver or credit card.

 During our testing period, we broke three poles: the MSR DynaLock Trail, Black Crows Duos Freebird, and G3 Via Carbon.
-The first two broke from hard pole plants while skiing downhill at high speeds, while the G3 broke when tapping the edge of a ski to remove glopped snow.
+The MSR broke from hard pole plants while skiing downhill at high speed, the Duos broke both while pole planting and also lost a shaft cap when adjusting the pole, and the G3 broke when tapping the edge of a ski to remove glopped snow.
 All three poles broke mid-shaft on the lower segment.
 The Duos and Via are carbon fiber poles and some of the most expensive in our test.
 We were rough on these poles but still feel like they should have held up to more abuse.
 That said, no pole is safe from excessive use, bending, and smashing in firm conditions.

 Modern backcountry ski poles come with a variety of features that make life on the skin track a lot easier.
 Broad, rounded handle tops with acute lips allow users to flick their heel risers up and down and adjust their tech binding toepieces without bending over.
 Wrist straps are a nice touch for extra power when skinning uphill or skating, and they come in handy on downhill runs in the resort or when skiing above the treeline.
 Some poles also feature ice scrapers on the baskets or handles to clear snow off of top sheets or to de-ice skins on spring days.
 Despite the proliferation of useful features in the backcountry ski pole market, these don't make or break a ski pole's performance.
 Our testers only care that the pole's handles can flip risers easily and that the powder baskets provide adequate floatation.

 One feature that we hope to see more of is the releasable wrist strap design of the Black Diamond Razor Carbon Pro and BCA Scepter Carbon.
 These poles have a wrist strap that releases from one end when pulled with a moderate amount of force.
-This allows users to wear their wrist straps when skiing trees without risking shoulder dislocation if a pole gets caught on an obstacle.
-With the flick of a small plastic tab, the strap can be made non-releasable, for pushing hard when skinning uphill and skating.
+This allows users to wear their wrist straps when backcountry skiing without risking shoulder dislocation if a pole gets caught on an obstacle, or obstructing evasive maneuvers if the user is caught in an avalanche.
+With the flick of a small plastic tab, the Razor Carbon's strap can be made non-releasable, for pushing hard when skinning uphill and skating.

 A subset of backcountry ski poles is designed specifically for use while ski mountaineering.
 The Black Diamond Whippet and Black Crows Oxus each have specific features that help them provide additional security in steep, wild terrain.
 The Whippet is well-known for attaching an ice pick to the tip of a ski pole, which can be used to grip firm snow/ice on the ascent, and (in theory) for self-arrest in the case of a sliding fall.
 The idea is that the handle-mounted pick works similarly to an ice axe, saving the user the weight of carrying a complete ice axe.
 The Oxus omits a typical grip/handle, allowing the extra-long grip to be plunged deep into the snow, creating a snow anchor similar to a vertically-placed picket.
 The skier can use this feature on the way up or plunge their poles into the snow while skiing in exposed terrain and clip a tether to their pole anchor, attaching themselves to the mountain.
-In our experience, the baton-style Oxus, and other poles that use this design, are more useful in truly dangerous terrain than ski pole/ice axe hybrids like the Whippet.
+In our experience, the baton-style Oxus, and other poles that use this design, are more useful in truly dangerous terrain than ski pole/ice axe hybrids like the Whippet (depending on conditions).
+The Black Crows Duos Freebird and Black Diamond Vapor Carbon 2 emulate the baton design, but they are made of carbon and have two telescoping shafts, which makes them unsuitable for makeshift anchors in steep and exposed terrain.

 The poles in our test varied greatly in terms of weight.
 Some backcountry travelers care a lot about weight, while some could care less.
 If you are new to backcountry skiing or generally go on short tours, weight is probably less of a concern.
 If you regularly skin more than 4,000 vertical feet per day, we recommend a lightweight pole.
 While skinning, we have to move our poles upwards with each step.
 Over the course of a long day in the big mountains, that can add up to some tired shoulders.